 Editor's note: The following is an interim conclusion for the KI#7 and are subject to change dependent on RAN WGs feedback, and on evaluation of the new solutions agreed in SA2#141e..

 The existing capabilities of the 5GS, e.g. the ability to steer UEs to certain frequencies based on RFSP, Allowed NSSAI and activated UP, together with a suitable resource partitioning of the NG-RAN resources, enable the 5GS to support the case where the network operator prefers that certain network slices use certain frequencies (certain network slices may get dedicated resources by NG-RAN resource partitioning in preferred frequencies).
+That is, the existing 5GS supports steering/re-directing the UE to appropriately preferred frequencies based on the S-NSSAIs in Allowed NSSAI or when the UP resources are activated for the S-NSSAIs.

 Existing capabilities of the 5GS do not fully support the case where certain frequencies cannot be used to access a slice, in particular as described in clause 5.7 "how to select a particular cell that can be used to access the network slice(s) when the operator manages a different range of radio spectrums per network slice".